 Notification Procedures.
 A transaction with a Related Person that is identified in advance is required to be disclosed to the Company's General Counsel for review.
 In the event the Company becomes aware of a transaction with a Related Person that was not disclosed to the Company, the General Counsel will review the transaction.
-If the General Counsel determines that a transaction is a Related Person Transaction subject to the Policy, he will submit such transaction to the Audit and Finance Committee for consideration at its next meeting or, if it is not practicable or desirable to wait until the next meeting, to the Chair of the Audit and Finance Committee, is authorized to approve those Related Person Transactions that are in, or are not inconsistent with, the best interests of the Company and its stockholders, and that are consistent with the Company's Code of Conduct and Ethics and Code of Ethics for Senior Financial Employees, as the Audit and Finance Committee or the Chair of the Audit and Finance Committee determines in good faith.
-The Audit and Finance Committee or the Chair of the Audit and Finance Committee will consider the relevant facts and circumstances of the Related Person Transaction, including (if applicable) the non-exclusive list of considerations set forth in the Related Persons Transaction Policy.
+If the General Counsel determines that a transaction is a Related Person Transaction subject to the Policy, he will submit such transaction to the Audit and Finance Committee for consideration at its next meeting or, if it is not practicable or desirable to wait until the next meeting, to the Chair of the Audit and Finance Committee, is authorized to approve those Related Person Transactions that are in, or are not inconsistent with, the best interests of the Company and its stockholders, and that are consistent with the Company's Code of Conduct and Ethics and Code of Ethics for Senior Financial Employees, as the Audit and Finance Committee or the Chair of the Audit and Finance Committee or the Related Person Transaction, including (if applicable) the non-exclusive list of considerations set forth in the Related Persons Transaction Policy.
 Any ongoing or completed Related Person Transaction that is disapproved by the Audit and Finance Committee or the Chair of the Audit and Finance Committee is subject to corrective action.